 - requires all petroleum exploration, assessment and production activities to hold an environment protection licence issued by the EPA

-- provides a new administrative fee scale for this activity, and
+- provides a new administrative fee scale for this activity

 The definition of petroleum (as included in the new activity description) is consistent with the definition of petroleum under the Petroleum (Onshore) Act 1991 and includes all gas (coal seam gas, tight gas, shale gas and natural gas), liquid petroleum (crude oil and shale oil) and solid petroleum.

-Key stakeholders were consulted as part of the amendment process and stakeholder feedback helped to inform the Amending Regulation.
+The EPA consulted with key stakeholders during the amendment process and stakeholder feedback helped to inform the Amending Regulation.